adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 # Matplotlib actions
-If you have used matplotlib for a while, you probably know that there are two ways we create plots in matplotlib.
+If you have used matplotlib for a while, you probably know that there are two ways we can create plots in matplotlib.
 The easy way (i.e., procedural programming), and OOP (object oriented).
 For this task, I use the OOP method just because it allows me to customize more things.
-If you are not familiar with the difference between OOP and procedural, you can tell by the code if you plot your data using `plt.plot(x,y)` that means you are using the non-OOP way.
+If you are not familiar with the difference between OOP and procedural, you can tell by the code.
+If you plot your data using `plt.plot(x,y)` that means you are using the non-OOP way.

 ## Create figure, grid spec, and axes
 Since we are using the OOP way, we first need to initiate the canvas or the `figure` of our plot using the following line.